WebAssembly/spec/spectec/test-prose/TEST.md

   - Either:
     - val is num.
     - valtype is nt.
-    - Under the context s, the number value num is valid with the number type nt.
+    - the number value num is valid with the number type nt.
   - Or:
     - val is vec.
     - valtype is vt.
-    - Under the context s, the vector value vec is valid with the vector type vt.
+    - the vector value vec is valid with the vector type vt.
   - Or:
     - val is ref.
     - valtype is rt.
-    - Under the context s, the reference value ref is valid with the reference type rt.
+    - the reference value ref is valid with the reference type rt.

 Val_ok/num
 - the value num is valid with the value type nt if:
-  - Under the context s, num is valid with nt.
+  - num is valid with nt.

 Val_ok/vec
 - the value vec is valid with the value type vt if:
-  - Under the context s, vec is valid with vt.
+  - vec is valid with vt.

 Val_ok/ref
 - the value ref is valid with the value type rt if:
-  - Under the context s, ref is valid with rt.
+  - ref is valid with rt.

 Externaddr_ok
 - the external address externaddr' is valid with the external type externtype if: